EEE8129 : Intelligent Signal Processing

 To present emerging methods for the manipulation and analysis of single, multi-dimensional and random signals.
 And to conduct case studies in biomedical and healthcare applications.

-To provide knowledge and in-depth understanding of discrete-time signal processing algorithms and approaches to measure deterministic and random signals in frequency domain.
-And to provide knowledge to apply and design appropriate digital filters according to the application.
+To provide knowledge and in-depth explanation of discrete-time signal processing algorithms and approaches to measure deterministic and random signals in frequency domain.

 Outline Of Syllabus